David Lammy calls out racist hate mail

 David Lammy: 'Hate mail won't scare or silence me'

-The Labour MP David Lammy has said he will not be scared into silence after receiving a highly offensive letter.
+Labour MP David Lammy has said he will not be scared into silence after receiving a highly offensive letter.

 The MP for Tottenham shared an image of the racist note on social media, calling the anonymous sender "cowardly".